colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 // - Should remove friend have a confirmation?
 (Good UX - prevents accidents)
 // - Loading states for each action?
 //
-// Hint: const { friends, requests, acceptRequest, declineRequest, removeFriend } = useFriends();
+// Hint: const { friends, pendingRequests, acceptRequest, declineRequest, removeFriend } = useFriends();
-// Hint: Map over friends and requests to render lists
+// Hint: Map over friends and pendingRequests to render lists
+// Hint: Note: variable is 'pendingRequests' not 'requests'

 import { useEffect } from "react";
 import { useFriends } from "../../../contexts/FriendsContext";